Skip to Top NavigationSkip to ContentSkip to Footer

 1816 December 28

-The American Colonization Society was founded to transport freeborn black people and emancipated slaves to Africa, leading to the creation of a colony that became the Republic of Liberia in 1847.
+The American Colonization Society was founded to transport freeborn black people and emancipated enslaved people to Africa, leading to the creation of a colony that became the Republic of Liberia in 1847.

 1820 March 3